When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 Next we consider schemas whose constraints consist of~$\incd$s.
 As we already mentioned, Theorem~\ref{thm:simplifyidsexistence} implies decidability for such schemas.
 We now give the precise complexity bound:

-\begin{theorem} We can decide whether a CQ is monotone answerable with respect to a schema with result bounds whose constraints are $\incd$s.
-Further, the problem is $\exptime$-complete. \end{theorem} \begin{proof} Hardness already holds without result bounds~\cite{bbbicdt}, so we focus on the upper bound.
-By Theorem~\ref{thm:simplifyidsexistence}, we can equivalently replace the schema $\aschema$ with its existence-check simplification $\aschema'$, and $\aschema'$ does not have result bounds.
-Further, we can check that $\aschema'$ consists only of $\incd$s, namely, those of~$\aschema$ plus the $\incd$s added in the simplification.
+\begin{thm} We can decide whether a CQ is monotonically answerable with respect to a schema with result bounds whose constraints are $\incd$s.
+Further, the problem is $\exptime$-complete. \end{thm} \begin{proof} Hardness already holds without result bounds~\cite{bbbicdt}, so we focus on the upper bound.
+By Theorem~\ref{thm:simplifyidsexistence}, we can equivalently replace the schema $\aschema$ with its existence-check simplification $\aschema^\dagger$, and $\aschema^\dagger$ does not have result bounds.
+Further, it is easy to see that $\aschema^\dagger$ consists only of $\incd$s, namely, those of~$\aschema$ plus the $\incd$s added in the simplification.
 Note that the resulting query containment problem only involves guarded TGDs, and thus we can conclude that the problem is in $\twoexp$ from~\cite{datalogpm}.
 However, we can do better: \cite{bbbicdt} showed that the monotone answerability problem for schemas where the constraints are $\incd$s is in $\exptime$, and thus we conclude the proof. \end{proof}